 How to Read the Dashboard

 Our crisis dashboard includes signals from three areas: 1) public health, 2) the consumer sector and 3) financial markets.
 By pulling big data from traditional sources (earnings growth and gross domestic product, for example) and nontraditional sources (like Google Trends and Glassdoor), we can create a better mosaic of the road back.
-Public health, of course, is the key: until there’s a vaccine, the cascading impact of the virus may continue.
+Public health, of course, is the key: until vaccines are broadly available, the cascading impact of the virus may continue.

 The dashboard color codes (red, yellow or green) indicate the current state of each signal, while the arrows indicate the trend (improving, deteriorating or unchanged).

-- Higher education’s first semester has seen mixed results, with outbreaks prompting some schools to quarantine students or send them home.
-According to a New York Times survey of over 1,600 US colleges and universities, over 130,000 COVID-19 cases have been reported from the start of the pandemic through the end of December 2020.
+- Higher education continues to struggle, with outbreaks prompting some schools to quarantine students or send them home.
+According to a New York Times survey of over 1,600 US colleges and universities, more than 397,000 COVID-19 cases have been reported from the start of the pandemic through the end of December 2020.

 Travel and Leisure:

 - Airline flights originating in the US have rebounded from their lows, stabilizing at about 45% lower year-over-year.
 Transportation Safety Administration travel data remains down roughly 50% year over year.

 - Globally, flight data is down just 50% after being down 74% at the end of November.
 Countries such as Australia, Singapore, and South Korea are seeing significant increases in travel activity.

 - In the US, “OpenTable” bookings are down 60% from last year, a slight improvement despite colder weather and increasing virus cases.
 Many countries, however, are seeing restaurant bookings down 100% as they resume lockdown measures.

 - Despite struggling earlier in the year, Airbnb decided to proceed with its initial public offering on December 10, and has garnered a market cap of approximately $75 billion.